wbhob/learn-compilers/README.md

 This is equivalent to the sequence `3, 3, 1, 3, 3, 1, 1, 1, 2`.

 You can also nest parentheses and operators to create more complex sequences.
-For example:

 ```
 ((3x2, 1)x2, 1x2)x2, 2